exonum/exonum-doc/src/glossary.md

     Consider an Exonum blockchain that implements public registry in a particular
     country.
-In this case, auditing nodes may belong to non-government agencies who are interested in monitoring the operation of the registry.
+In this case, auditing nodes may belong to non-government agencies which are interested in monitoring the operation of the registry.

 ## Authenticated Consensus